Issafalcon/dotFiles/README.md

 so that setup can be made more accessible.

 ## Feature Roadmap 🌌:
-- [ ] Replace all occurences of ~/repos with $PROJECTS variable
+- [x] Replace all occurences of ~/repos with $PROJECTS variable
-- [ ] Replace Homebrew installations with apt package manager (and remove Homebrew from deps)
+- [x] Replace Homebrew installations with apt package manager (and remove Homebrew from deps) (NOTE: Lazygit and some language servers / formatters still require homebrew)
 - [ ] Add uninstall scripts for modules
   - [ ] zsh
   - [ ] node